-The City of Whitehorse has launched Whitehorse 2040, a review of its Official Community Plan (OCP).
-The OCP is the City's highest level planning document that sets the overall direction for the community over the next 20 years to about 2040.
+We are in the midst of reviewing our Official Community Plan (OCP).
+The OCP is the City's highest level planning document, setting overall direction for the community over the next 20 years.

 What's in an OCP?